NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 View(data)
 ```

+Note: if you're using command-line R, `View` won't work because it's graphical.
+Instead, use `head`, `str`, or `glimpse`.

 ## Differential gene expression analysis overview

 So what does this count data actually represent?
 The count data used for differential expression analysis represents the number of sequence reads that originated from a particular gene.
-The higher the number of counts, the more reads associated with that gene, and the assumption that there was a higher level of expression of that gene in the sample.
+The higher the number of counts, the more reads associated with that gene, and the assumption that there was a higher level of expression of that gene in the sample compared to other samples.

 <img src="../img/deseq_counts_overview.png" width="600"/>

-With differential expression analysis, we are looking for genes that change in expression between two or more groups (defined in the metadata) - case vs. control - correlation of expression with some variable or clinical outcome
+With differential expression analysis, we are looking for genes that change in expression between two or more groups (defined in the metadata) - case vs. control - or correlation of expression with some variable or clinical outcome

 **Why does it not work to identify differentially expressed genes simply by ranking the genes by how different they are between the two groups (based on fold change values)?**